 At Playworks, we want to lead with the same values we teach children on our playgrounds.
 For us, this means nurturing an emotionally intelligent workplace.
 Emotional quotient, or EQ, is our ability to recognize emotions, to manage them, and to draw on information from emotions to guide our thoughts and interactions.

-Social and emotional skills are just as important for adults as for kids.
+Social skills are just as important for adults as for kids.
 By practicing them every day in the workplace, we improve the quality of our work, the health of our community, and our ability to model these skills for children.

 Here are a few ways we build our social and emotional skills at Playworks: